Skip to main content

 Our biological systems operate on a precise, internal timetable, known as the circadian rhythm.
 This approximately 24-hour cycle orchestrates numerous physiological processes, including sleep-wake patterns, metabolic activity, and hormone secretion.
 The master regulator of this internal clock resides within the brain’s suprachiasmatic nucleus (SCN), a cluster of neurons highly responsive to light and darkness.
 This central pacemaker then synchronizes peripheral clocks located in various tissues and organs, ensuring a coordinated biological symphony.

 Sleep, a fundamental pillar of health, is not a passive state of rest but an active, highly organized physiological process.
 It unfolds in distinct stages, each characterized by unique brainwave patterns and physiological changes.
-These stages include non-rapid eye movement (NREM) sleep, further divided into N1, N2, and N3 (often referred to as or deep sleep), and rapid eye movement (REM) sleep.
+These stages include non-rapid eye movement (NREM) sleep, further divided into N1, N2, and N3 (often referred to as slow-wave sleep or deep sleep), and rapid eye movement (REM) sleep.
 Each phase contributes uniquely to physical restoration, cognitive consolidation, and, critically, hormonal regulation.

 Understanding the body’s circadian rhythm and the distinct stages of sleep provides a foundational insight into how our internal biological timing influences hormonal balance.